jdreaver/rust-os/README.md

     - Investigate how Linux or other OS virtio drivers do locking
   - Ensure we don't accidentally reuse descriptors while we are waiting for a response from the device.
 Don't automatically just wrap around!
 This is what might require a mutex rather than just atomic integers?
   - I think there is a race condition with the interrupts with the current non-locking mechanism.
 Ensure that if there are concurrent writes while an interrupt, then an interrupt won't miss a read (e.g. there will at least be a followup interrupt)
+  - Proper feature negotiation, and ensure we are accounting for the different features in the logic (especially around notifications)
 - `registers.rs` and macros
   - Consider moving `registers.rs` stuff into dedicated crate with unit tests
   - Also document `registers.rs` stuff